ankushmohite/K8s_notes/Application_level_issue.md

 ## how pod to pod and pod to service communication.

-In Kubernetes, every Pod has its own IP address, so Pod-to-Pod communication can happen directly using Pod IPs through the network.
+In Kubernetes, every Pod has its own IP address, so Pod-to-Pod communication will happen directly using Pod IPs through the network.
 But Pod IP is temporary. pod IP will get change, if the pod restarted.
 We use Kubernetes Services: